Director, Centre for Foreign Policy Studies

-Building without Architecture: Understanding the New North America, volume co-edited with Greg Anderson.
+Building without Architecture: Understanding Post-NAFTA North America, volume co-edited with Greg Anderson, forthcoming from Routledge.

-“The Study of Regional Orders and the Neglected Case of North America,” journal article.
+“The Study of Regional Orders and the Neglected Case of North America,” journal article, in progress.

 - Security and the State in Mexico: Transformation and Crisis in Regional Perspective, volume co-edited with Arturo Santa Cruz (Routledge, October 2012).

 - “Beyond Mérida?: The Evolution of the United States’ Response to Mexico’s Security Crisis,” for Brian Bow and Arturo Santa Cruz, eds., Security and the State in Mexico.

 - “Immovable Object or Unstoppable Force?: Crisis and the Social Construction of North America,” in Jeffrey Ayres and Laura Macdonald, eds., North America in Question: Regional Integration in an Era of Economic Turbulence (University of Toronto Press, October 2012).